tduyng/tduyng.github.io/content/privacy/_index.md

 toc = true
 +++

-## What analytics I collect

-I don't collect personal data.
-No IP addresses, no tracking across sessions, no cookies.

-To improve the site, I use self-hosted [Umami](https://umami.is/) for basic analytics (page views, referrers) - fully GDPR compliant, That track these non-personal metrics:
+## Analytics

+I use self-hosted [Umami](https://umami.is/) to understand how people use this site.
+It's privacy-friendly (GDPR compliant, no cookies) and tracks only these basics:

-- Which pages you visit
+- Pages you visit
-- Where you came from (referrer)
+- Where you came from
-- Your browser and device type
+- Browser and device type
-- Your country (based on IP, not stored)
+- Country (from IP, not stored)

-I **don't** track:
+**What I don't track:**

-- Individual users across sessions
+- Individual users across visits
-- How long you stay
+- Time spent on pages
 - Where you go after leaving

+No personal data.
+No IP addresses stored.
+No tracking cookies.

 ## Comments

-Comments use [giscus](https://giscus.app/) powered by GitHub Discussions.
-GitHub handles the data per their [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
+Comments work through [giscus](https://giscus.app/), which uses GitHub Discussions.
+GitHub handles this data under their [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).

-You can view all comments in the [discussions tab](https://github.com/tduyng/tduyng.github.io/discussions/categories/general).
+All comments are public in the [discussions tab](https://github.com/tduyng/tduyng.github.io/discussions/categories/general).